-Humans have about 20,000 to 23,000 genes.
+Humans have about 20,000 to 23,000 genes depending on how a gene is defined.
 Genes are contained in chromosomes in the cell nucleus and mitochondria.
 In humans, somatic (nongerm) cell nuclei normally have 46 chromosomes in 23 pairs.
 Each pair consists of one chromosome from the mother and one from the father.
-Twenty-two of the pairs, the autosomes, are normally homologous (identical in size, shape, and position and number of genes).
+Twenty-two of the pairs, chromosome numbers 1 to 22, the autosomes, are normally homologous (identical in size, shape, and position and number of genes).
 The 23rd pair, the sex chromosomes (X and Y), determines a person’s sex as well as containing other functional genes.
 Women have 2 X chromosomes (which are homologous) in somatic cell nuclei; men have one X and one Y chromosome (which are heterologous).

-Germ cells (egg and sperm) undergo meiosis, which reduces the number of chromosomes to 23—half the number in somatic cells.
+Germ cells (egg and sperm) divide through meiosis, which reduces the number of chromosomes to 23—half the number in somatic cells.
 In meiosis, the genetic information inherited from a person’s mother and father is recombined through crossing over (exchange between homologous chromosomes).
 When an egg is fertilized by a sperm at conception, the normal number of 46 chromosomes is reconstituted.

 Genes are arranged linearly along the DNA of chromosomes.
 Each gene has a specific location (locus), which is typically the same on each of the 2 homologous chromosomes.
 The genes that occupy the same locus on each chromosome of a pair (one inherited from the mother and one from the father) are called alleles.
-Each gene consists of a specific DNA sequence; 2 alleles may have slightly different or the same DNA sequences.
+Each gene consists of a specific DNA sequence; 2 alleles may have slight differences or the same DNA sequences.
 Having a pair of identical alleles for a particular gene is homozygosity; having a pair of nonidentical alleles is heterozygosity.
 Some genes occur in multiple copies that may be next to each other or in different locations in the same or different chromosomes.

-DNA is transcribed during protein synthesis, in which one strand of DNA is used as a template against which messenger RNA (mRNA) is made.
-RNA has the same base pairs as DNA, except that uracil (U) replaces thymine (T).
-Parts of mRNA travel from the nucleus to the cytoplasm and then to the ribosome, where protein synthesis occurs.
+DNA is transcribed during protein synthesis, in which one strand of DNA is used as a template against which messenger RNA (mRNA) is synthesized.
+RNA has the same base pairs as DNA, except that uracil (U) replaces thymine (T). mRNA molecules travel from the nucleus to the cytoplasm and then to a ribosome, where protein synthesis occurs.
 Transfer RNA (tRNA) brings each amino acid back to the ribosome where it is added to the growing polypeptide chain in a sequence determined by the mRNA.
 As a chain of amino acids is assembled, it folds upon itself to create a complex 3-dimensional structure under the influence of nearby chaperone molecules.

 Genotype refers to a specific genetic composition and sequence; it determines which proteins are coded for production.

 Factors that affect gene expression without changing the genome sequence are epigenetic factors.

-Symbols for constructing a family pedigree.
+Symbols for constructing a family pedigree